laur89/docker-borg-mysql-backup/README.md

-    HOST_NAME               hostname to include in the borg archive name REMOTE                  remote connection, including repository, eg
+    HOST_NAME               hostname to include in the borg archive name REMOTE                  remote connection - user & host; eg for rsync.net it'd be something like '12345@ch-s010.rsync.net'
-                            'remoteuser@remoteserver.com:/backup/location'
-                            optional - can be omitted when only backing up to local borg repo.
-    BORG_LOCAL_REPO_NAME    local borg repo name; defaults to 'repo' BORG_EXTRA_OPTS         additional borg params (for both local & remote borg commands); optional BORG_LOCAL_EXTRA_OPTS   additional borg params for local borg command; optional
+                            optional - can be omitted when only backing up to local borg repo, or if providing value via script REMOTE_REPO             path to repo on remote host, eg '/backup/repo' optional - can be omitted when only backing up to local borg repo, or if providing value via script BORG_LOCAL_REPO_NAME    local borg repo name; defaults to 'repo' BORG_EXTRA_OPTS         additional borg params (for both local & remote borg commands); optional BORG_LOCAL_EXTRA_OPTS   additional borg params for local borg command; optional